cswbrian/healthhatch_web/cloudflare-pages.md

 - Verify all required directories exist
 - Check for syntax errors in `hugo.toml`

-### CMS Not Loading
+### CMS Not Loading / Authentication Issues

-- Verify OAuth credentials are set correctly
+- Verify OAuth credentials are set correctly in the Worker secrets
-- Check that callback URL matches your domain
+- Check that callback URL in GitHub OAuth App matches your worker URL
-- Ensure Git Gateway is properly configured
+- Ensure the worker is deployed and accessible
+- Verify `base_url` in `config.yml` matches your worker URL
+- Check browser console for errors
+- Ensure the worker has the correct secrets set via `wrangler secret put`

 ### Images Not Uploading